Islamic eschatology: Maturidism

-Māturīdism (الماتريدية: al-Māturīdiyyah) is also one of the main Sunni schools of Islamic theology developed and formalized by the Islamic scholar, Ḥanafī jurist Abū Manṣūr al-Māturīdī in the 10th century.
-Māturīdi scholars are thought to have been less optimistic about the chances of sinners entering paradise than Ash'aris, but more optimistic than Muʿtazila.
-They agree that Muslims who have committed grave sins will be punished but generally acknowledge that even these people will eventually enter paradise.
-Regarding the fate of non-Muslims, scholars have different opinions.
-Māturīdism holds people responsible for believing in a creator due to their intellectual capacities, even if they haven't heard about any prophetic mission.
-While some (like Rifat Atay) regard Māturīdism to be exclusivistic, only allowing people who are Muslims to enter paradise, others argue that Māturīdi understood that "to believe in Islam" meant having a subjective conceptualization of God and his laws by reason alone.
-This fits the doctrine, upheld by Māturīdism, that human reason suffices to grasp good and evil, and arrive at religious truths.
+are thought to have been less optimistic about the chances of sinners entering paradise than Ash'aris, but more optimistic than Muʿtazila.
+They generally acknowledge that even Muslims who have committed grave sins will enter paradise after an appropriate period of punishment in hell; that everyone with normal intellectual capacities is responsible for believing in a creator even if they haven't heard about Muhammad or any other prophetic mission, and that religious truths and the concepts of good and evil can be grasped by reason alone.

+In other regards scholars believe Maturidi have different opinions on the afterworld fate of non-Muslims.
+While some (like Rifat Atay) regard Māturīdism to be exclusivistic, only allowing people who are Muslims to enter paradise, others argue that Māturīdi understood that "to believe in Islam" could mean having a subjective conceptualization of God and his laws by reason alone.
 Accordingly, people are judged by their degree of understanding God's universal law, not by their adherence to a particular belief system.
 In modern times, Yohei Matsuyama largely agrees with this interpretation.
 According to Abu'l-Qasim Ishaq, children cannot be considered unbelievers, thus all of them go to paradise.

 Muʿtazila

-Muʿtazila (المعتزلة DIN) emphasized God's justice, free will, and the responsibility of each human being for their actions.
-They have been called the "best known exponents" of Qadariyah, the idea that human free will was necessary "as a guarantee of divine justice".
-Compared to Maturidi and Ashʿarī, Muʿtazila had the least amount of "salvific optimism".
+The theology of Muʿtazila emphasized God's justice, and the free will and responsibility of each human being for their actions.
+They have been called the "best known exponents" of Qadariyah, the idea that human beings must have free will otherwise it would be unjust to punish or reward them for their actions.
+Compared to Maturidi and Ashʿarī, Muʿtazila had the least amount of "salvific optimism", as they stressing individual accountability, rejecting intercession (Shafa'a) on behalf of sinners by Muhammad.

-The "divine threat" (al-wa'id) and "divine promise" (al wa'd) became key tenets of the Mu'tazilites, who stressed that they applied to both Muslims and non-Muslims.
+The "divine threat" (al-wa'id) and "divine promise" (al wa'd) became key tenets of the Mu'tazilites, who stressed that justice required that they applied to both Muslims and non-Muslims.
 This meant that those who committed grave or heinous sins (Kabirah), even Muslims, might denied entry to paradise forever.
 The only way for a grave sinner to be forgiven, many theologians believed, is by repentance (tawba).
 Mu'tazilites believed God's justice obligated Him to forgive those who had repented (other schools believed He was not so constrained).
-The Mu'tazilites stress on individual accountability meant a rejection of intercession (Shafa'a) on behalf of Muhammad.
-Another controversial belief of many (but not all) Mu'tazilites was that paradise and hell would be created only after Judgement Day.
-This meant rejection of the commonly accepted idea that paradise and hell coexist with the contemporary world.
-Their reasoning was that since God does everything for a purpose, and since paradise and hell are created to reward or punish people, they will only be created after judgement has been passed on people and they are assigned to these abodes.